emerge-ehri/fhir-specification/docs/source/artifacts/genomics_report.rst

 Genomics Report
 ===============

-(todo MM)
+The final findings and interpretation of the eMERGEseq Platform genetic test performed on patients and specimens derived from these.

 .. sidebar:: Discussions

    :ref:`discussion-1`

-The final findings and interpretation of the eMERGEseq Platform genetic test performed on patients and specimens derived from these.

 Scope
 ^^^^^